Expansion-Driven Self-Magnetization of High-Energy-Density Plasmas

+Laser heating plays an important though indirect role in Weibel magnetogenesis.
+We conducted auxiliary simulations showing that the main role of laser heating is sustaining a high temperature in the expanding plasma to support fast plasma expansion and mitigate collisional isotropization.
+We tested that our implementation of the laser heating operator~\cite{Hyder2024} does not produce anisotropy by itself (see Fig.\ref{fig:anisotropiesB} in the Appendix), although we note that laser-driven anisotropy development is plausible in some scenarios~\cite{Bendib1998}.

+In the present work, we considered a uniform transverse laser intensity profile, consistent with the conditions desired for direct-drive inertial fusion, which drives spherical targets with nearly uniform laser intensity ($|\delta I/I|\leq1\%$)~\cite{craxton2015}.
+While a detailed study of the effect of the laser spot profile is beyond the scope of the manuscript, we have also conducted preliminary studies with isolated laser spots.
+We find that the on-axis plasma magnetization still follows the expansion-driven Weibel scenario shown here, even as the gradient regions exhibit more complex magnetization behavior due to additional Biermann battery effect and oblique Weibel modes. {Nevertheless, the present results are significant for their application to uniform drive scenarios, as well as to directly illustrate the requirements for anisotropy generation in HED plasma conditions and to discriminate between commonly proposed anisotropy mechanisms~\cite{Bendib1998,Zhao2024,Thaury2010a,Davies2025}}.

-In conclusion, this paper presents a fully-kinetic simulation of laser-plasma interaction, expansion, and magnetogenesis under long-pulse laser conditions relevant to high-energy-density plasma experiments.
-We show that the plasma self-magnetizes above a critical intensity threshold due to expansion-driven Weibel instability producing Hall parameters ($\omega_{\rm ce} \tau_e > 1$) with concomitant modifications to plasma transport.
-The picture that emerges is that high-temperature ablated plasmas will self-magnetize; accordingly, magnetic field effects should be considered when modeling transport in these plasmas.
-This investigation was made possible by improving our simulation capabilities associated with collisions \cite{Totorica2025}, laser ray tracing \cite{Hyder2024}, and reinforced by extensive benchmarking \cite{Totorica2024,Lezhnin2024}.
+In conclusion, this paper presents the first fully kinetic PIC simulation of laser-plasma interaction, expansion, and magnetogenesis under long-pulse laser conditions relevant to high-energy-density plasma experiments.
+We show that the plasma self-magnetizes above a critical intensity threshold due to expansion-driven Weibel instability, producing Hall parameters $\omega_{\rm ce} \tau_e > 1$ with concomitant modifications to plasma dynamics. {We support our findings with the analytical model of anisotropy generation by arbitrary flows in weakly collisional plasmas.} This investigation was made possible by improving our simulation capabilities associated with collisions~\cite{totorica2025particle}, laser ray-tracing ~\cite{Hyder2024}, and reinforced by extensive benchmarking ~\cite{Totorica2024,Lezhnin2024}.
 More broadly, we showed that fully kinetic simulations are feasible for high-energy-density plasmas, and may be of use for experimental design, interpretation, and cross-code benchmarking.